mantidproject/documents/Design/ISIS_Imaging/ISIS_Imaging_general.md

 ## Visualisation
 Visualisation will be done using Matplotlib.
 Each stack will be a separate part of a QDockWidget, so the users will be able to arrange the visualised stacks in any way they want.
 This also means that there can be more than one stack loaded at a time.

-This must allow for the user to go to any indice from the volume.
+This must allow for the user to go to any index from the volume.

 The visualisation must allow for a rectangle ROI selection, that is persistent if the image underneath is changed.
 It also must allow for the visualisation of a histogram of the selected ROI (computation should be done in the `core` package).